VladimirMakaev/cqrs-journey-doc/README.markdown

 # Contribution Guidelines Overview

-If you would like to become involved in the development of the CQRS Journey referenceimplementation and guidance, you can contribute in many different ways:
+If you would like to become involved in the development of the CQRS Journey reference implementation and guidance, you can contribute in many different ways:

 * We strongly value user feedback and appreciate your questions, bug reports, reviews and feature requests.
 For more details how you can submit these, see the section "[Using the Reference Implmentation, Reading the Documentation, and Providing Feedback](#sampleapp)" below.
 * **You can provide review comments to the draft guide.
 See the section "[Simple Document Review](#simplereview)" below.**